pthpth/pthpth.github.io/_posts/2024-01-04-reinforcement-learning---3-.md

 This algorithm is called iterative policy evaluation.

-As discussed before state-value function is a metric to measure how good a policy in comparison to another, policy evalution does that exactly.
+As discussed before state-value function is a metric to measure how good a policy in comparison to another, policy evaluation does that exactly.
-Now the obvious step would be to find a better policy from state-value function.Thats what we are gonna talk about.
+Now the obvious step would be to find a better policy from state-value function.That's what we are gonna talk about.

 #### Pseudocode for Policy Evaluation
 ![pseudocode](/assets/images/pseudo.png)